NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/EvaluationOfAiMethodsForMriSegmentationOnIdcData/README.md

      If there are specific steps that you could not complete then you can describe them here, too. -->

 1. [GitHub repo](https://github.com/deepakri201/mr_seg) for colab notebooks for evaluation of MR segmentation methods
+2. Look into methods like STAPLE for consensus of segmentations - WIP
+3. Perform a comparison of the methods to ground truth - WIP